cliffano/awstaga/README.md

     awstaga --conf-file awstaga.yaml

-It will write the log messages to stdout and file `awstaga.log`:
+It will write the log messages to stdout:

     [TODO]TODO